kolok/brico/docs/docs.AGENTS.md

 ## Writing & structure guidelines

+- When referencing code paths, use backticks.
+- Keep examples copy/paste friendly.
-- Prefer **task-oriented** docs:
+- In `How to` section, prefer **task-oriented** docs:
   - What you’re trying to do
   - Preconditions
   - Steps
   - Expected result
   - Troubleshooting
-- When referencing code paths, use backticks.
-- Keep examples copy/paste friendly.
+- In `References` section, prefer **detailed explaination** docs:
+  - Which part is concern
+  - Pattern to follow description
+  - Example

 ## Repo hygiene